bevyengine/rfcs/rfcs/xx-topics.md

 ## Motivation

 Topics are a common mechanism for middlewares to pass data between distributed systems.
-Topics are also called pub-sub (publish-subscribe) and are supported by middlewares like ROS, MQTT, ZeroMQ, Kafka, RabbitMQ, and many others.
+Often called pub-sub (publish-subscribe), this pattern is supported by middlewares like ROS, MQTT, ZeroMQ, Kafka, RabbitMQ, and many others.
 In these systems, anonymous publishers are able to push out messages to "topics" (data channels) which anonymous subscribers can listen to.
 This allows the development of distributed reactive systems, organized by the abstraction of "topics" so that publishers can be easily discovered by relevant subscribers without needing to know details of how the overall distributed system is implemented.

-This RFC proposes implementing topics inside of Bevy as ergonomic Systems, Resources, and Components.
+This RFC proposes implementing publishers and subscribers, with topic-based discovery inside of Bevy as ergonomic Systems, Resources, and Components.

 Topics can be used inside of Bevy to help Bevy users implement their application using a "distributed" architecture to decouple and organize event flows from various agents/entities.
 This is similar to a previous suggestion about [Entity Events](https://github.com/bevyengine/bevy/issues/2070) and has similar motivations.
 Bevy's current resource-based Event mechanism is not convenient for representing more complex flows of information that may be entity/agent-driven or entity/agent-sensitive.

+### Example Use-Case
+* A game has NPCs that can react to various events.
+* The NPCs are split into two teams: `"Red"` and `"Blue"` team and there are team-wide events.
+* There are team-agnostic event types, but not all NPCs should listen to all of these events.
+* Not all NPCs should react to events in the same way.

+To program the logic for this game with the existing `Events` system, the programmer would need to define one single system that accounts for every possible combination of these factors.
+The many conditional combinations will cause the single system to have many complex branches.

+With pub-sub and topics, the programmer could break down the problem as follows:
+* NPC entities on the `"Red"` team subscribe to the `"Red"` topic.
+* NPC entities on the `"Blue"` team subscribe to the `"Blue"` topic.
+* Additional topics are only subscribed by each entity if they are relevant for the entity.
+* Each subscription specifies the appropriate behavior for its own NPC.

+The different conditional combinations that need to be accounted for are expressed more easily through topic subscription management.

+### Networking
 At the same time, defining this generic ergonomic pipeline for topics within Bevy should help facilitate the integration of various middlewares into Bevy.
 For example, a `bevy_mqtt` plugin could simply subscribe to bevy topics and then effortlessly publish the received messages to MQTT topics, and vice-versa for two-way communication.